raffimh/Konveksi-Rafsakaos/README.md

 ![Screenshot](screenshot.png)

-A modern web application for managing clothing production orders built with Next.js 15 and Supabase.
+A modern web application for managing clothing production orders built with Next.js 15 and Supabase

 ## Features